Wifihaxrr/ClaudeCustom/plugins/maxthinking/commands/maxthinkingrust.md

 - Common errors and their fixes
 - UPDATE this file when you fix new errors

-## ⛔ DO NOT WRITE CODE UNTIL YOU HAVE READ THESE FILES ⛔
+## ⛔ DO NOT WRITE CODE UNTIL YOU HAVE READ AT LEAST 2 PLUGINS FROM LEARN FOLDER ⛔

+**CRITICAL: Copy patterns EXACTLY from the learn folder plugins.
+Do not invent your own patterns!**

 ## CRITICAL CLASS CONFUSION TO AVOID